samboy/ChessVariantResearch/Congo/README.md

 mintues per move on my i7-7600U CPU.
 This means we are 12 ply deep at the end of the search, hopefully deep enough to not completely butcher the opening and endgame.

+In the stock Congo game, White won after about 80 moves.